Tyler+Eddy+photo.jpg

 Beth Gillie

-Visiting PhD Candidate from Durham University, UK.
+Visiting PhD from Durham University, UK.
 2023.
-Species distribution models to investigate the impacts of climate change on marine biodiversity in the North Water Polynya
+Climate change impacts on the North Water Polynya ecosystem

 Matthew Robertson